Oct 9, 2020 - Staff Article

 Select the correct type landscape fabric that will properly drain sub-surface water is key to installing a functional and long lasting French Drain.

-The two primary types of geotextile landscape fabric used are Nonwoven Fabric, a permeable felt like material, and Woven Fabric.
+The two primary types of geotextile landscape fabric used are non-woven fabric, a permeable felt like material, and woven fabric.
 Both fabrics have their advantages depending on the application.
 For water drainage you will need a something that will let water easily pass through and also keep dirt and debris from entering in.
-Namely you will need a Nonwoven Drainage Fabric.
+Non-woven drainage fabric is specifically engineered for this purpose.

 Nonwoven Drainage Fabric is designed to allow water to pass through while filtering dirt and debris from entering into your system and clogging up drain lines.
 This type of fabric is also sometimes called landscape drainage or filter fabric for this reason.